dlr-gtlab/gtlab-core/docs/user/scripting/types/python_console.rst

 The Python console is located in the Output dock widget (``Window → Dock Widgets → Output``) under the *Python Console* tab.

 Usage
 ~~~~~

 The console displays the prompt ``GTlab>``, which is ready to accept Python code input.
-Pressing ``Enter`` executes the code. ``print()`` outputs, return values and error messages appear directly below the input.
+Pressing ``Enter`` executes the code. ``print()`` outputs, return values, and error messages appear directly below the input.
-By using the shortcut ``Shift+Enter``, you can also enter multi-line Python code, for example to define functions.
+Using the shortcut ``Shift+Enter`` also allows entering multi-line Python code, for example to define functions.

-The auto-completion feature assists with writing Python code and includes all objects, functions, classes and modules available in the Python environment.
+The auto-completion feature assists with writing Python code and includes all objects, functions, classes, and modules available in the Python environment.

 .. |clear| image:: ../static/icons/clear.svg
    :alt: clear
    :height: 16px
    :width: 16px

-You can clear the console content by clicking the |clear| button in the lower-right corner.
+Console content can be cleared by clicking the |clear| button in the lower-right corner.

 .. image:: ../static/images/python_console.gif
    :alt: Demo of the Python console
    :width: 400px

 Controlling GTlab
 ~~~~~~~~~~~~~~~~~

-The Python console allows you to directly call core functions of GTlab.
+The Python console allows direct calling of core GTlab functions.
-This includes switching between sessions, opening projects and accessing the currently opened project.
+This includes switching between sessions, opening projects, and accessing the currently opened project.

 .. code-block:: python